Wabel/threads-io-php-plug/README.md

 use \Wabel\ThreadsIo\Entities\Event;
 use \Wabel\ThreadsIo\Entities\Page;

-// Whether you retrieve a UserThreadableInterface from your DB...
+// Whether you retrieve an object implementing the UserThreadableInterface from your DB...
 $yourUser = $dao->getMemberById(2103);

-// ...or that you create one using the provided Entity class...
+// ...or that you create one using the provided entity class User...
 $threadsIoUser = new User("ID254632", [
     "name" => "Jesus Christ",
     "company" => "Christian Church",